KatlaTL/ContainerizationEksamen/README.md

         ```
         The container can now be access on localhost:3000 <br />
         Check that the server is running by visitting `/status`
-7. We will then create a second Docker image for the backend which only purpose is to spin up and do a `npm run db:reset` to populate the database with data
+7. It's now time to create a second Docker image for the backend which only purpose is to spin up and do a `npm run db:reset` to populate the database with data
     ```sh
     touch Dockerfile.db-reset
     ```